Scientists are racing to design a face mask that can rip coronavirus apart

 “In the case of my water filters, the pores are larger than the bacteria and viruses,” says Arnusch.
 “But if you electrify the surface in water, it kills the bacteria and viruses as they pass through.
 I’m trying to see if it works in the air.
 Once proven, we just need to adapt it to a mask or air filter.”

 Laser-induced graphene also interested Hong Kong Polytechnic University researchers, who are applying the material to disposable surgical masks to make them self-sterilizing and ultra water-repellent, so virus-laden droplets roll off.
-In an April paper, they noted that sunlight could theoretically sterilize a graphene-coated mask by heating it to 176 °F.
+In an April paper, they noted that sunlight could theoretically sterilize a graphene-coated mask by heating it to 176°F.

 Chris Arnusch